Iran 2016: Women Travelers in a Misunderstood Land

 In Tehran Airport, Americans are segregated for private questioning.

 Some in our group found the interview probing; others thought the officer was practicing English.
-Whatever your welcome, you need to follow protocol carefully.
-Women must don headscarves and long sleeved knee length garments before deplaning otherwise be turned away.
+Whatever your welcome, you need to follow the protocol carefully.
+Women must don headscarves and long-sleeved knee-length garments before deplaning otherwise be turned away.

 A Tough Relationship

-‘Know Before You Go’ that Iran and the US have have a tough relationship, due to the 1940’s CIA and British oil-based involvement, support of the Shah and hostage crisis, Israel and Iraq.
+‘Know Before You Go’ that Iran and the US have had a tough relationship, due to the 1940’s CIA and British oil-based involvement, support of the Shah, the coup in 1953 and the hostage crisis, Israel and Iraq.

 Our support for Israel is a sore point, tourists who have visited Israel within a year from date of departure from Iran will be denied visas.